 BLO/BL = back loop only (looking at the top of the stitch, you will see two “loops”.
 If you see this in a pattern, only work stitches in the back loop

 FLO/FL = front loop only (looking at the top of the stitch, you will see two “loops”.
 If you see this in a pattern, only work stitches in the front loop

 Magic Circle/Magic Ring = This is a special slip knot that you work your stitches in when beginning projects in the round (like hats).
-Here’s a video from Hopeful Honey that explains how to form it.
+Here’s a link to a step-by-step picture tutorial.

 You may also run into some stitches that combine terms, such as a FP (Front Post) or BP (Back Post) stitch with a dc (double crochet), hdc (half double crochet), or sc (single crochet) stitch: